p4gefau1t/trojan-go/docs/content/en/advance/plugin.md

 For example, you can use the SIP003-compliant v2ray-plugin, an example of which is shown below:

+{{% panel status="warning" title="Caution" %}}
-**This configuration uses websocket to transmit unencrypted trojan protocol in clear text, which is a security risk.
-This configuration is for demonstration purposes only. **
+This configuration uses websocket to transmit unencrypted trojan protocol in clear text, which is a security risk.
+This configuration is for demonstration purposes only.
+{{% /panel %}}

+{{% panel status="danger" title="Warning" %}}
-**Do not use this configuration to penetrate GFW under any circumstances.**
+Do not use this configuration to penetrate GFW under any circumstances.
+{{% /panel %}}

 Server-side configuration.